The purpose of a system is what it does

 The purpose of a system is what it does (POSIWID) is a heuristic in systems thinking coined by the British management consultant Stafford Beer, who stated that there is "no point in claiming that the purpose of a system is to do what it constantly fails to do".
-It is widely used by systems theorists, and is generally invoked to counter the notion that the purpose of a system can be read from the intentions of those who design, operate or promote it.
+It is used in systems theory, and is generally invoked to counter the notion that the purpose of a system can or should be read from the intentions of those who design, operate, or promote it.
 When a system's side effects or unintended consequences reveal that its behaviour is poorly understood, then the POSIWID perspective can balance political understandings of system behaviour with a more straightforwardly descriptive view.

 Origins

-Beer coined POSIWID in his books and used it many times in public addresses.
+Beer used the phrase in his 1979 book The Heart of Enterprise, and subsequently many times in public addresses.
 Speaking to the University of Valladolid in October 2001, he said:

 According to the cybernetician, the purpose of a system is what it does.
 This is a basic dictum.
 It stands for bald fact, which makes a better starting point in seeking understanding than the familiar attributions of good intention, prejudices about expectations, moral judgement, or sheer ignorance of circumstances.

 Uses

+Organizations establish principles that define their ideal purpose; POSIWID proposes that the organization's actual principles are demonstrated by practice.
+For example, an organization that has a high rate of accidents and illness may claim that its values are health and safety, but applying POSIWID shows that the organization's practices contradict those values.

 From a cybernetic perspective, complex systems are not controllable by simple notions of management, and interventions in a system can best be understood by looking at how they affect observed system behaviour.
-The term is used in many other fields as well, including biology and management.
+The term is used in many other fields as well, including biology, behavioral psychology, and management.
 Whereas a cybernetician may apply the principle to the results inexorably produced by the mechanical dynamics of an activity system, a management scientist may apply it to the results produced by the self-interest of actors who play roles in a business or other institution.

+Examples

+In Heart of Enterprise, Beer gives examples from his own life as applications of the heuristic: